Date:

 "If I could go back in time and see any band, it would be Link Wray & The Wraymen!"

-Personal tragedies that became an advantage
+Personal tragedies that have become an advantage

 Link Ray